Skip to main content

 (b) Viatical settlement brokers, registered life insurance agents, and licensed insurance agents acting as a viatical settlement broker under the exception set forth in division (C)(2) of section 3916.02 of the Revised Code shall include the name appearing on the broker's or agent's license in all advertisements, correspondence, and other documents used by the broker or agent in this state.

-(H) Registration and requirements for a life insurance agent to operate as a viatical settlement broker under the exception to the viatical settlement broker licensing set forth in division (C)(2) of section 3916.02 of the Revised Code and is defined in this rule as a registered agent.
+(H) Registration and requirements for a life insurance agent to operate as a viatical settlement broker under the exception to the viatical settlement broker licensing set forth in division (C)(2) of section 3916.02 of the Revised Code and is defined in this rule as a registered life insurance agent.

 (1) Any individual life insurance agent who intends to operate in this state as a viatical settlement broker and meets the requirements of division (C)(2) of section 3916.02 of the Revised Code shall register annually with the superintendent of insurance as a registered life insurance agent on a form designated for that purpose by the superintendent.